 Project Description: The Capital Metropolitan Transportation Authority (CapMetro) proposes to implement a corridor-based Bus Rapid Transit (BRT) project along Pleasant Valley Road between the Mueller neighborhood in northeast Austin and the Goodnight Ranch neighborhood in southeast Austin.
 The Project includes near-level boarding stations, shelter, shade panels, banners, benches, trash cans, solar lighting, totem shells, platforms, bus pads, off-vehicle fare collection equipment, transit signal priority, mobile ticket validators and the purchase of 12 40-foot electric buses and four 60-foot articulated electric buses.
 The service is planned to operate for 23 hours on weekdays, 21 hours on Saturdays, and 18 hours on Sundays.
-Buses are planned to run every 10 minutes for most of the day on weekdays and every 15 minutes during early morning and late-night hours.
-On weekends buses are planned to run every 15 minutes for most of the day and every 20 minutes during early morning and late night hours.
+Buses are planned to run every 10 minutes for most of the day on weekdays and every 15 minutes for most of the day and every 20 minutes during early morning and late night hours.